Microsemi

 Microsemi Corporation was an Aliso Viejo, California-based provider of semiconductor and system solutions for aerospace & defense, communications, data center and industrial markets.

 In February 2018, it was announced that Chandler, Arizona-based Microchip Technology was acquiring the company for over US$10 billion, pending regulatory approval.
 In May 2018, it was announced that Microchip had completed its acquisition of Microsemi.
-In August 2018, Microchip discovered that Microsemi shipped large orders to distributors on discount before the closing of the acquisition and had a culture of excessive extravagance, casting some doubt on the future prospect of the acquisition.

 History

 1959 to 1970: Early years

 Microsemi was founded in February 1959 in Culver City, California as MicroSemiconductor.
 It incorporated in Delaware on September 27, 1960.
 A trade catalog and price lists from this early period can be found at the Smithsonian Institution.

 In March 1963, A. Feldon represented Microsemiconductor Corp in the Advisory Panel of Suppliers at the IEEE session on "Components for Miniaturized Electronic Assemblies".

 According to the Missiles and Rockets magazine, in 1964 "Molecular packaging of integrated circuits has been suggested by Microsemiconductor Corp.
 This would involve the same process the company uses for diodes it supplies to the Improved Minuteman program."

 Microsemiconductor is cited in 1965 as supplier of miniature silicon diodes that are "ideal to use as beam profile detectors or to measure depth-dose distribution of small collimated beams." by University of California's Ernest O. Lawrence Radiation Laboratory.

 In 1966, two of the company's engineers, E.S.
 Resnond and M.W.
 Stillwell, published a Production Engineering Measures Study, on High Voltage Oscillators.